2025 Graz school shooting: Reactions

 On 11 June, mayor Kahr, representing the view of the communist KPÖ, called for a ban on private handgun ownership in Austria and for the firearm law to be changed accordingly.
 Soon after, the Austrian Green Party also announced their support for the proposal.
 President Alexander Van der Bellen supported a review of the existing firearm law and certain improvements to prevent firearm rampages or killings like in Graz.
 The far-right FPÖ was categorically opposed to banning private firearm ownership and said that the current firearm law is already very strict.
 The centrist government parties ÖVP, SPÖ and NEOS did not offer an opinion on the issue due to the period of mourning the victims.
 All five of the major Austrian political parties postponed their party conferences in Styria out of respect for the victims.

 On 16 June, Stocker announced that the government would introduce laws for "stricter eligibility requirements for gun ownership and restrictions for certain risk groups".
 On 4 July, Stocker announced that the minimum age for buying a firearm would be raised from 21 to 25, the waiting period for firearms would increase from three days to four weeks and psychological exams for firearm licences were set to be revised.
 Additionally, it was planned to double the number of school psychologists by 2028.
+The firearms law reform was passed in September 2025, with FPÖ criticising the change as a "general attack" on weapon owners.
+In February 2026, all schools in Salzburg state introduced crisis plans in the case of a shooting.